formkit/docs-content/guides/build-a-multi-step-form.md

 ```
 </client-only>

-To use our plugin we'll add it to our form at the top-level `<FormKit type="form" />`.
+To use our plugin, we'll add it to our form at the top-level `<FormKit type="form" />`.
 This means that every group in our form will inherit the plugin:

 <client-only>